-AMPARs mediate fast excitatory signaling in the brain, and a change in their number or function underlies lasting forms of synaptic plasticity^{1,2}.
-At many central synapses the time course of the excitatory postsynaptic current (EPSC) reflects the rapid deactivation of AMPARs following fast neurotransmitter clearance from the cleft3-5.
-AMPAR desensitization. where the channel closes while glutamate remains bound, is also important in shaping transmission, especially during periods of high-frequency synaptic input6 or when glutamate clearance is slow^{7,8}.
+MPARs mediate fast excitatory signaling in the brain, and a change in their number or function underlies lasting forms of synaptic plasticity.
+At many central synapses the time course of the excitatory postsynaptic current reflects the rapid deactivation of AMPARs following fast neurotransmitter clearance from the cleft3-5.
+AMPAR desensitization, where the channel closes while glutamate remains bound, is also important in shaping transmission, especially during periods of highfrequency synaptic input or when glutamate clearance is slow.
 In this situation, AMPAR-mediated responses are depressed and AMPARs must recover from desensitization before they can be re-activated8-10.
-Thus, the balance between AMPAR desensitization and recovery influences the amplitude, duration and frequency of neuronal responses11.
+Thus, the balance between AMPAR desensitization and recovery influences the amplitude, duration, and frequency of neuronal responses.

 AMPARs are homo- or heterotetrameric assemblies of the pore-forming subunits GluA1-4.
-The activation, deactivation and desensitization of the receptor is controlled by ligand binding domains (LBDs) which form a self-contained 'clamshell'-like structure within each of the four subunits^{12,13}.
+The activation, deactivation, and desensitization of the receptor is controlled by ligand-binding domains (LBDs) which form a self-contained clamshell-like structure within each of the four subunits.
 Glutamate binds between the upper (D1) and lower (D2) lobes of these structures.
-Within the resting receptor, LBDs of adjacent subunits form dimers that are linked 'back-to-back' between their D1 domains^{12,14}.
-Following glutamate binding, closure of the LBD clamshell around the agonist causes separation of the D2 domains, applying tension to linkers between the LBDs and the ion channel which opens the gate^{12,15-17}.
-This can be followed by desensitization, which is initiated by rupturing of the D1-D1 interfaces, relieving the tension on the pore linkers imposed by glutamate binding, allowing the channel to close^{14,16,18,19}.
+Within the resting receptor, LBDs of adjacent subunits form dimers that are linked back-to-back between their D1 domains.
+Following glutamate binding, closure of the LBD clamshell around the agonist causes separation of the D2 domains, applying tension to linkers between the LBDs and the ion channel which opens the gate12,15-17.
+This can be followed by desensitization, which is initiated by rupturing of the D1-D1 interfaces, relieving the tension on the pore linkers imposed by glutamate binding, allowing the channel to close14,16,18,19.

-In neurons, AMPARs are intimately associated with numerous classes of auxiliary subunits, which include the transmembrane AMPAR regulatory proteins (TARPs)^{20,22} and germ cell-specific gene 1-like protein (GSG1L)21.
-These auxiliary proteins determine many biophysical and pharmacological properties of AMPARs and influence their desensitization^{23,24}.
-The prototypical TARP γ -2 markedly slows the rate of AMPAR desensitization and accelerates recovery from desensitization^{25,26}, while TARP γ -8 and GSG1L slow both the entry into and the recovery from desensitization^{21,22,27}.
-The structures of desensitized complexes, composed of homomeric GluA2 AMPARs with either γ -2 or GSG1L, have recently been determined at ~8 Å resolution by cryo-electron microscopy (cryo-EM)^{16,19}.
-The desensitized structures displayed a closed pore, a ruptured D1 interface and a modest rearrangement ('relaxation') of the LBD dimer with closely apposed D2 lobes18.
-This contrasts with the more variable LBD structures of GluA2 seen in the absence of auxiliary subunits^{28,29}.
+In neurons, AMPARs are intimately associated with numerous classes of auxiliary subunits, which include the transmembrane AMPAR regulatory proteins (TARPs) and germ cell-specific gene 1-like protein (GSG1L).
+These auxiliary proteins determine many biophysical and pharmacological properties of AMPARs and influence their desensitization.
+The prototypical TARP y-2 markedly slows the rate of AMPAR desensitization and accelerates recovery from desensitization, while TARP $\gamma$ -8 and GSG1L slow both the entry into and the recovery from desensitization.
+The structures of desensitized complexes, composed of homomeric GluA2 AMPARs with either the prototypical TARP y-2 or GSG1L, have recently been determined at ~8 Å resolution by cryo-electron microscopy (cryo-EM).
+The desensitized structures displayed a closed pore, a ruptured D1 interface, and a modest rearrangement (relaxation) of the LBD dimer with closely apposed D2 lobes.
+This contrasts with the more variable LBD structures of GluA2 seen in the absence of auxiliary subunits.